bVendeville/Salted/Readme.md

   - **Simplification Errors**

 - **Annotation Scheme:**
-  Detailed guidelines provided in a Microsoft Word document.
+  Detailed guidelines provided in a docx.
 This scheme explains the annotation procedures.

 - **Annotation Templates:**
   Excel (XLSX) files with clean headers.
 These templates are designed for annotators to paste each line of the dataset and mark errors according to the provided scheme.